tbaratta/Fantasy_Football_Web/README.md

 ## 🤖 Introduction <a name="introduction"></a>

-This website was created to highlight in-depth football statistics from an array of popular NFL athletes to help fantasy football managers evaluate players.
+This website was created to display in-depth football statistics from an array of popular NFL athletes to help fantasy football managers evaluate players.

 ## ⚙️ Tech Stack <a name="tech-stack"></a>